ChenS676/Universal-MP/GRAND_LP_chen/README.md

+## debug GCNs
+    - [ ] save result file has a bug: name of the model is lost change the name_tag
+    - [ ] submit the job and report the result to table

 ## debug on ppa  UPGRADE
     - it never ends -> 1 epoch up to 2 hours why? with slightly improvement considering assing common neighbors